scottie-l/reading-notes/reading-notes-401/class-06.md

 # Notes - Day 6

-1. Explain what a “Singleton” is (in Computer Science terms):
+1. Explain what a “Singleton” is (in Computer Science terms): A software design pattern that restricts the instantiation of a class to one "single" instance. <a href = "https://en.wikipedia.org/wiki/Singleton_pattern">"Source"</a>

 2. Explain how the Singleton pattern can be used with Node modules, specifically with classes?
+A singleton represents a single instance of an object.
+Only one can be created, no matter how many times the object is instantiated.
+If there’s already an instance, the singleton will create a new one. <a href = "https://medium.com/@maheshkumawat_83392/node-js-design-patterns-singleton-pattern-series-1-1e0ab71e3edf">"Source"</a>

 3. If you were tasked with building a middleware system like Express uses, what approach might you take to construct/operate it?
+I'd create a class in a file and then export that class to all children who would need to instantiate it.

-Document the following Vocabulary Terms
+4. Document the following Vocabulary Terms:

 - Router Middleware: The term is composed of 2 words router and middleware.
 Middleware.
 It is a piece of code that comes in the middle of request and response .
 It kind of hijacks your request so that you can do anything that you want with your request or response eg: Modify the data or call the next middleware. <a href = "https://stackoverflow.com/questions/63106648/what-is-router-middleware-in-express">"Source"</a>
 - Dynamic Module Loading: Dynamic loading is a mechanism by which a computer program can, at run time, load a library (or other binary) into memory, retrieve the addresses of functions and variables contained in the library, execute those functions or access those variables, and unload the library from memory. <a href = "https://en.wikipedia.org/wiki/Dynamic_loading">"Source"</a>